The costs of your education at CapU will include tuition and program fees, incidental fees and additional costs for supplies and equipment.

 - Canadian citizens and permanent residents pay $50.

 - International students pay $135 (plus a deposit – see below).

-Once you're admitted, in addition to tuition fees you'll pay certain Incidental Fees, such as fees for student union membership and transit passes.
+Once you're admitted, in addition to tuition fees you'll pay certain mandatory fees, such as fees for student union membership and transit passes.

-Other fees can include late payment fees, costs for transcripts, charges for form replacements, and other special services.
-For a full list, check out Fees for Special Services.
+Incidental fees can include late payment fees, costs for transcripts, charges for form replacements, and other services.
+For a full list, check out incidental fees.